 “A map of the world that does not include Utopia is not worth even glancing at, for it leaves out the one country at which Humanity is always landing.
 And when Humanity lands there, it looks out, and, seeing a better country, sets sail.
 Progress is the realization of Utopias.”

 My work lies within social and political philosophy, and in particular, I am interested in the concept of human flourishing and uncovering or constructing paths to a flourishing society, no matter how “utopian” it may seem.
 Right now, my work centers around constructing an ontological foundation for normative political theory.
 My hope is that with such a foundation, we can effectively judge the morality of certain ways of arranging our political and economic structures based on a set of core ontological features of the human being.
-In another avenue of my research, I analyze the marginal identities that complicate the concept of racial essentialism, such as “mixed races” and historically evolving races.
-Finally, in a way that pulls from both of these aforementioned lines of research, I also write about the moral and political perspectives (and aesthetic/artistic expression) of the outcasts and counter-cultures of society.
-Because liberation from hegemonic structures starts in the ideas from the periphery.
+In another avenue of my research, I analyze the marginal identities that complicate the concept of racial essentialism, such as “mixed races” and the idea of “liminal identities” – those that do not fall neatly within racial categories, and/or racial categories that morph across time and space.
+Finally, in a way that pulls from both of these aforementioned lines of research, I also write about the moral and political perspectives that are expressed aesthetically/artistically from the outcasts and counter-cultures of society.
+Taking these forms of expression seriously is important because liberation from hegemonic structures begins in the ideas from the periphery.